 Even they were bred for royalty, they don’t need a palace; you live in a tent, I’ll live with you in a tent.

-• The Shih Tzu is a generally healthy breed, but they can suffer from kidney and eye problems.
+- The Shih Tzu is a generally healthy breed, but they can suffer from kidney and eye problems;

-- As for grooming, if you want the show dog look, be prepared to do a lot of work.
+- As for grooming, if you want the show dog look, be prepared to do a lot of work;

-• Considered one of the hardest dogs to train, it can take forty or fifty repetitions before they comprehend a command.
+- Training them, it can take forty or fifty repetitions before they comprehend a command.